arahi7860/intro-to-github/README.md

 GitHub is one of the backbones of the industry.
 It will become one of your most-visited websites in no time, so let's use our work from the Intro to Git Lesson to explore it a little more.

-By now, you've surely heard all the GitHub keywords– local versus remote repositories; forking, cloning, branching, and stashing; pull requests, merging, and merge conflicts; issues; wikis; projects; tags, shields...
+By now, you've probably heard all the GitHub keywords– local versus remote; forking, cloning, branching, and stashing; pull requests, merging, and merge conflicts; issues; wikis; projects; tags, shields

 By the end of this lesson, you will be a little more comfortable with: